jtekt/image-storage-microservice/README.md

-# Storage microservice
+# Image storage microservice

-Receives images via HTTP POST (multipart/form-data) and store it locally.
+This is a microservice used to store and retrieve images as well as their related metadata via HTTP requests.
-The images are served as static assets using Express.
+The service stores images as files and metadata as MongoDB documents.
-Data related to the image, including its URL, is stored in a MongoDB collection.

 ## API